How to Do Nothing

 Odell sees our attention as the most precious—and overdrawn—resource we have.
 And we must actively and continuously choose how we use it.
 We might not spend it on things that capitalism has deemed important … but once we can start paying a new kind of attention, she writes, we can undertake bolder forms of political action, reimagine humankind’s role in the environment, and arrive at more meaningful understandings of happiness and progress.

-Far from the simple anti-technology screed, or the back-to-nature meditation we read so often, How to do Nothing is an …
+Far from the simple anti-technology screed, or the back-to-nature meditation we read so often, How to do Nothing …

 1 edition